 Fully Customizable Tracing

-Instana supports a programmatic usage of tracing through several Trace SDKs:
+Instana supports custom tracing through several Trace strategies: